kweav/vision_modeling_wmegs/README.md

   -g mm10 hg38 -o results -v 3
 ```

 In order to leave out on celltype, use the `-l mm10,CLP` for example.
-To run controls, use `--shuffle cre` or `shuffle tss`.
+To run controls, use `--shuffle cre` or `--shuffle tss`.